huntdatacenter/docs/docs/administer-science/get-going/data-controller.md

 We need a few bits of information to prepare your agreement template:

-- Download the "[HUNT Cloud Data Processor Agreement Form](/administer-science/agreements/overview/#required-information)" on your local machine (right click on the link and select "Save Link As...")
+- Download the "[HUNT Cloud Data Processor Agreement Form](/administer-science/agreements/overview/#required-information)" on your local computer (right click on the link and select "Save Link As...")
 - Open the text file in Notepad, Word or a similar application and supply the required information.
 Field descriptions are included in the "Clarification of the form fields" under the link above.
-- Save the text file on your local machine and send us the a copy in our [service desk](/govern-science/service-desk/data-controller-orders/#new-data-processor-agreement).
+- Save the text file on your local computer and send us the a copy in our [service desk](/govern-science/service-desk/data-controller-orders/#new-data-processor-agreement).

 ::: tip NTNU